Antoni-Krempa/selected-projects/01-string-art-generator/README.md

 ---
 **Second method**

-With second developed approach I was able to reduce computing time to 2-3 minutes with much better results.
+With the second developed approach, I was able to reduce computation time to around 2–3 minutes while achieving much better results.
+There is still a lot of room for improvement, which I am currently working on.
 Here are some of the outputs:

 <img src="pictures/eye.png" height="300"/> <img src="pictures/pearl.png" height="300"/> <img src="pictures/Einstein.PNG" height="300"/>